dskho/0xatom.github.io/_posts/2020-09-13-the-planets-mercury.md

 ## Summary

 This machine is quite easy, i have to admit that i stuck on privilege escalation for a while.
-Starting off with a sqlmap scan on the page we can grab some creds and brute force ssh with them, this will give us a low-privilege shell on the box.
+Starting off with a sqlmap scan on the page we can grab some creds and ssh with them, this will give us a low-privilege shell on the box.
 Second privesc is really easy we just have to decode some base64 data & the final privesc to root is tricky we have to think smart to exploit it.
 Let's start! :sunglasses:

 ## Enumeration/Reconnaissance